 In the gym, the Kore Short does a fairly good job for more recreational training.
 The ultra-stretch material of the shell moves well with the body and it’s fairly good for sweat-wicking for anyone training in hot commercial gyms.
 Plus, the pockets are deep enough to keep your belongings secure.

-The only drawbacks to this pair of shorts with lifting are the compression liner riding up during exercises with deep hip flexion (squats) and the fact that the drawstring on the outside.
-Personally, I prefer having the drawstring on the inside so there’s no chance of friction causing them to come undone.
+The only drawbacks to this pair of shorts with lifting are the compression liner riding up during exercises with deep hip flexion (squats) and the fact that the drawstring is on the outside.
+I prefer having the drawstring on the inside so there’s no chance of friction causing them to come undone.

 Agility and Plyometrics